ON Semiconductor (ON) Q3 2017 Results - Earnings Call Transcript

 Bernard Gutmann - ON Semiconductor Corp.

 Thank you, Parag, and thank you everyone for joining us today.
-Our execution momentum remains intact, and we once again delivered solid financial results which exceeded our guidance and Street consensus for all key metrics.
+Our execution momentum remains intact, and we once again delivered solid financial results, which exceeded our guidance and Street consensus for all key metrics.
 Our consistent solid execution and robust financial results over the last many quarters demonstrate the strength of our operating model and strong market acceptance of our broad portfolio for automotive, industrial, and communications end markets.
 We once again generated strong free cash flow and demonstrated solid operating leverage.

 I am very pleased to announce that at the end of the third quarter, we were able to achieve our target net leverage ratio of 2 times, significantly ahead of schedule.
 We calculate net leverage ratio by dividing our net debt at principal value by adjusted EBITDA, excluding stock-based compensation for the last 12 months.
 This aggressive deleveraging within approximately one year of close of the Fairchild acquisition is a testament to our strong strategic rationale for the acquisition and to our solid execution on the integration front.
 We have now reached the point where we can consider reinitiating our capital return program.